The Darling Apron

 Why You'll Love This Recipe

-• Quick & easy - This dip comes together in a cinch with simple ingredients and the use of a food processor.
+• Quick & easy - While many dip recipes require multiple products like sour cream, mayo or greek yogurt, this one only requires cottage cheese.
+It comes together in minutes with simple ingredients and the use of a food processor.

-• Packed with flavor - Creating your own ranch seasoning for this dip gives it an out-of-this-world flavor and uses ingredients you likely have in your pantry!
+• Packed with flavor - Creating your own ranch seasoning for this dip gives it the BEST flavor and uses ingredients you likely have in your pantry.
+No seasoning packets used here!
+I'm all for store-bought shortcuts, but this homemade ranch seasoning is so easy to make and you'll notice the difference.

 Ingredient Notes